Stock market today: Asian shares extend losses after China reports lower growth than expected

 TOKYO (AP) — Shares were mostly lower Tuesday in Asia as optimism over a Wall Street rally was countered by worries about the Chinese economy.

-Shares edged higher in Tokyo but fell in most other regional markets.
-Hong Kong’s benchmark lost 2% as it reopened after a weather related closure on Monday.
+Shares rose in Tokyo but fell in most other regional markets.
+Hong Kong’s benchmark lost nearly 2% as it reopened after a weather related closure on Monday.

 On Monday, China reported weaker economic growth for the spring than most economists had expected.
 Its recovery following the removal of anti-COVID restrictions has fallen short of forecasts.
 That has helped to limit inflation globally but it also is hindering a main engine of growth for the world economy.